 The Khomas Hochland Hiking Trail

 The 4 Day and 6 Day Hike both start and finish at Farm Düsternbrook (round loop).
-However the 4 Day Hike can also start and finish on Farm Godeis - Onduno - Godeis ( 2 nights at Godeis).
+However a 3 Day Hike can also start and finish on Farm Godeis - Onduno - Godeis ( 2 nights at Godeis).

 Hiking will be offered on backpack or slack pack basis ( slack pack = we drive your gear).
-Number of hikers: Minimum 3 and maximum 12 hikers (due to safety reasons and the size of campsites).
+Number of hikers: Minimum 3 ( safety) and maximum 12 hikers ( and the size of campsites).

 ‘‘Climb the mountains and get their good tidings.
 Nature's peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves.
 As age comes on, one source of enjoyment after another is closed, but Nature's sources never fail.

 Looking forward meeting you on our blissful hiking trails in the Khomas Hochland - Namibia!

 On the Khomas Hochland Hiking trail

 Green Flag Trails is a voluntary quality and sustainability eco-label for trails.

 Trails with Green Flag status ensures the best possible hiking experiences to hikers.
 Trails are however not graded subjectively from good to bad.
 Instead the system centres on the concept of allowing hikers, by supplying detailed information, to make their own informed decisions of the trails they’d like to walk.
 Green Flag Trails is thus an accreditation programme that seeks to offer hikers all the information needed to ensure the hike meets their expectations.